fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/pitfalls.md

 This new framework marks the deprecation of .NET Framework in favor of .NET Core, this replacement is done under a new name: .NET 5.
 For the moment, Mono is still an independent framework and hence is not compatible with .NET 5.

-Microsoft is planning to retire Mono and use the same framework for everything including for Xamarin applications when .NET 6 comes out (planned for the end of 2021).
+Microsoft is planning to retire Mono and use the same framework for everything including Xamarin when .NET 6 comes out (planned for the end of 2021).

 In the meantime, it is recommended you target either .NET Standard 2.0 or 2.1 so you can share code between .NET 5 apps and Fabulous apps.

 ### Can Fabulous use F# 5.0?

-Short answer: Yes!
+Yes!
 You can use any of the new features of F# 5.0 with Fabulous.

 But the reality of the moment is that the support is largely dependent on your IDE.